Faceless0Hero/Faceless0Hero/README.md

-- 👋 Hi, I’m @Faceless0Hero aka Facelss aka Cole
+- Hi, I’m @Faceless0Hero aka Facelss aka Cole
-- 👀 I’m interested in Game Devlopment and Coding in General
+- I’m interested in Game Devlopment and Coding in General
-- 🌱 I’m currently learning Game Development using the Godot engine
+- I’m currently learning and doing game development, using the Godot engine

 This account right now is just being used for my private repository future updats on any potential games or Game Jams I am parcipating in will be here